EleutherAI/lm-evaluation-harness/docs/new_task_guide.md

 You can make more complete group config while also tailoring parameters for individual tasks.

 For example, let's build a config for evaluating MMLU and a few natural language inference tasks.
 For MMLU, we can write the name for the benchmark as a subtask written under `task`.
 You can configure the parameters such as `num_fewshot`.
 If the task being configured is a group such as `mmlu` or `super_glue`, the parameter set will be applied to all of the subtasks.
+By default, group configs do not aggregate the scores from all the tasks in it.
+To get a aggregate score, use the `aggregate_metric` and set it to `true`.

 ```yaml
 group: nli_and_mmlu